Timeliness Through Telephones: Approximating Information Freshness in Vector Clock Models: Abstract

 \section{Abstract}

-We consider an information dissemination problem where the root of an undirected graph constantly updates its information and we wish to keep everyone in the graph as freshly informed about the root as possible.
-Our synchronous information spreading model uses telephone calls at each time step, in which any node can call at most one neighbor, thus inducing a matching over which information is transmitted at each step.
-These matchings that define the schedule over time ad infinitum are specified in a centralized manner.
+We consider an information dissemination problem where the root node in an undirected graph constantly updates its information.
+The goal is to keep every other node in the graph about the root as freshly informed as possible.
+Our synchronous information spreading model uses telephone calls at each time step, in which any node can communicate with at most one neighbor, thus forming a matching over which information is transmitted at each step.
 We introduce two problems in minimizing two natural objectives (Maximum and Average) of the latency of the root's information at all nodes in the network.

-First we show that it suffices to consider periodic finite schedules with a loss of at most a factor of two in each of these objectives.
-Next, by relating the maximum rooted latency problem to minimizing the maximum broadcast-time, we derive new approximation algorithms for this version.
-For the average rooted latency objective, such an approach introduces a necessary logarithmic factor overhead.
-We overcome this and give a constant-factor approximation for trees by devising near-optimal schedules that are locally periodic at each node and where each node has the same offset value in hearing fresh information from its parent.
-The average latency version motivates the problem of finding a spanning tree that minimizes a new Average Broadcast Time objective in graphs, which is interesting in its own right for future study.
+After deriving a simple reduction from the maximum rooted latency problem to the well-studied minimum broadcast time problem, we focus on the average rooted latency version.
+We introduce a natural problem of finding a finite schedule that minimizes the average broadcast time from a root.
+We show that any average rooted latency scheme induces a solution to this average broadcast problem within a constant factor and conversely, this average broadcast time is within a logarithmic factor of the average rooted latency.
+Then, we derive a log-squared approximation algorithm for the average broadcast time problem via rounding a time-indexed linear programming relaxation, resulting in a log-cubed approximation for the average latency problem.

+Surprisingly, we show that using the average broadcast time for average rooted latency introduces a necessary logarithmic factor overhead even in trees.
+We overcome this hurdle and give a 40-approximation for trees.
+For this, we design an algorithm to find near-optimal locally-periodic schedules in trees where each vertex receives information from its parent in regular intervals.
+On the other side, we show how such well-behaved schedules approximate the optimal schedule within a constant factor.